 Step 1: Add gums to a liquid measuring cup or medium bowl.
 Whisk in the water.
 Continue to rapidly whisk for about 30 seconds.
 The mixture will be a bit lumpy and that’s OK.
 Set aside.

-Step 2: Add egg whites to the stand mixer bowl.
+Step 2: Add egg whites, oil and vinegar to the stand mixer bowl.
 Secure the bowl on the stand mixer and attach the paddle.
 Turn the mixer onto medium-low and allow egg whites to mix until frothy – remember, you are not making meringue.
 We let the machine do its thing while blending the dry mix.

 Step 3: In a separate bowl, whisk together the dry ingredients except for the salt.
 Add the salt and whisk again.

-Step 9: Shape the loaf with a spatula dipped in water to prevent the spatula from sticking to the batter.
+Step 7: Spoon the batter into a prepared loaf pan.
+Shape the loaf with a spatula dipped in water to prevent the spatula from sticking to the batter.
 You may have to dip the spatula several times in water to get your desired shape.
 Score the loaf by cutting three equidistant diagonal slashes across the top.
 Spray the top with water or a water and oil mixture (see note above) to prevent drying/cracking.

-Step 11: Bake in a preheated 375 degree Fahrenheit oven for 50-60 minutes (the 9 x 5 will take 60 minutes).
+Step 9: Bake in the center of a preheated 375 F/190 C oven for 50-60 minutes (the 9 x 5 will take 60 minutes).
 Check the crust after 40-45 minutes.
 If the crust appears too brown, tent the loaf with foil.

 To store: After completely cool, wrap in plastic wrap or store in a container with a tight fitting lid.
 Your loaf will stay counter fresh if wrapped or stored properly for 3 days.
 We do not recommend refrigeration.
 If not using within a few days, its best to slice and freeze.